 The use of notes, in any form, is permitted.
 However, it is difficult to give the appearance of knowledge and sincerity if speeches are merely read, or if there is excessive use of prompt cards.
 Excessive reading of speeches and referral to notes also interrupts and adversely affects presentation.

 In the Plain English Speaking Award:

 - A microphone is not permitted in regional finals.
 Sound amplification may be provided by the VCAA at Semifinals and the State Final.

 - A lectern should not be used at any level of the competition.

-Properties (props) are not permitted at any level of the competition.
-The include visual aids such as slides or PowerPoint.
+Props are not permitted at any level of the competition, including visual aids such as slides or PowerPoint.